TheOpteProject/LGL/README.md

 An example of a larger output would be:

-    java  -Xms1G -Xmx5G -jar ImageMaker.jar 29200 29200 <files...>
+    EOL: java  -Xms1G -Xmx5G -jar ImageMaker.jar 29200 29200 <files...>

+## LGLView
+### A JAVA 2D viewer for looking and reviewing .lgl, .coord, .color, and .labels files.

+coordinates use LGLLib.jar

+    java -Xmx2G -Xms2G -cp ./LGL-master/Java/jar/LGLLib.jar Viewer2D.Viewer2D

+## LGLView.jar
-    LGLView.jar - The full package that combines LGLView and ImageMaker.
+### The full package that combines LGLView and ImageMaker.

+## Java
-    Java - Directory and source code of all JAVA programs.
+### Directory and source code of all JAVA programs.
 See README in the JAVA dir.

 # File Formats: